ember-learn/ember-blog/source/2019-09-25-ember-3-13-released.md

 If you need more information on how to migrate away from these legacy features, check out the [Octane release plan](https://blog.emberjs.com/2019/08/15/octane-release-plan.html) blog post.

+To opt in to the Octane preview:

+1. Migrate your projects `.ember-cli` file to `.ember-cli.js`
-To opt in to the Octane preview, add the following lines to the beginning of `.ember-cli.js`.
+2. add the following lines to the beginning of `.ember-cli.js`:

 ```js
 // .ember-cli.js